NatanAmorim/my-configs/node_config.md

 npm run dev
 ```

-### Add Tailwind
+### Add Tailwind to a Vite project

-- For more/better details check the [official docs](https://tailwindcss.com/docs/installation).
+- For better details check the [Vite Guide](https://tailwindcss.com/docs/guides/vite) from the [Official Docs](https://tailwindcss.com/docs/installation).

-install tailwind in your project with:
+install tailwind in your vite project with:

 ```sh
 npm install -D tailwindcss postcss autoprefixer